SSSNET: Semi-Supervised Signed Network Clustering: Introduction

 From a method's viewpoint, the neutral stance is reflected in the feature aggregation in SIMPA, which provides the basis of the network embedding.
 Network clustering is then carried out using the node embedding as input and a loss function for training; see Figure \ref{SSSNET_fig:method_overview} for an overview.
 To train {\SSS}, the loss function consists of a self-supervised novel probabilistic balanced normalized cut loss acting on all training nodes, and a supervised loss which acts on seed nodes, if available.
 Experimental results at different scales demonstrate that our method achieves state-of-the-art performance on synthetic data, for a wide range of network densities, while complementing other methods through the possibility of incorporating exogenous information.
 Tested on real-world data for which ground truth is available, our method outperforms its competitors in terms of the Adjusted Rand Index \cite{hubert1985comparing}.

-\textbf{Main contributions.} Our main contributions are as follows: \bb~(1) We propose an efficient end-to-end GNN for semi-supervised signed node clustering, based on a new variant of social balance theory.
+\textbf{Main contributions.} Our main contributions are as follows: \bb~(1) An efficient end-to-end GNN for semi-supervised signed node clustering, based on a new variant of social balance theory.
 To the best of our knowledge, this is the first GNN-based method deriving node embeddings for clustering signed networks, potentially with attributes.
-The advantage of the ability to handle features is that we can incorporate eigen-features of other methods (such as eigenvectors of the signed Laplacian), thus borrowing strength from existing methods. \bb~(2) We propose a \textit{Signed Mixed-Path Aggregation} (SIMPA) framework based on our new take on social balance theory. \bb~(3) We propose a probabilistic version of balanced normalized cut to serve as a self-supervised loss function for signed clustering. \bb~(4) We achieve state-of-the-art performance on various signed clustering tasks, including a challenging version of a classification task, for which we customize and adapt a general definition of polarized signed stochastic block models (\textsc{Pol-SSBM}), to include an ambient cluster and multiple polarized SSBM communities, not necessarily of equal size, but of equal density.
+The advantage of the ability to handle features is that we can incorporate eigen-features of other methods (such as eigenvectors of the signed Laplacian), thus borrowing strength from existing methods. \bb~(2) A \textit{Signed Mixed-Path Aggregation} (SIMPA) framework based on our new take on social balance theory. \bb~(3) A probabilistic version of balanced normalized cut to serve as a self-supervised loss function for signed clustering. \bb~(4) We achieve state-of-the-art performance on various signed clustering tasks, including a challenging version of a classification task, for which we customize and adapt a general definition of polarized signed stochastic block models (\textsc{Pol-SSBM}), to include an ambient cluster and multiple polarized SSBM communities, not necessarily of equal size, but of equal density.
 Code and preprocessed data are available at \url{https://github.com/SherylHYX/SSSNET_Signed_Clustering}.
+An alternative implementation is available in the open-source library \textit{PyTorch Geometric Signed Directed} \cite{he2022pytorch}.